 “What is dog play all about?”
 This is one of those comments I hear from various folks…and often get questions about.
-Both in and out of my dog training classes here in Ventura and Santa Barbara.
+Both in and out of my dog training classes in Santa Barbara.

-Humans commonly assume when dogs “hump” or “mount” it automatically means it’s of a sexual nature or that he or she wants to be “dominant”.
+Humans commonly assume when dogs “hump” or “mount” it automatically means it’s of a sexual nature or that he or she wants to be “dominant.”
 First off, the word “dominant” is subjective, so I avoid using it.
-And frankly, if dogs were in fact being “dominant”, trying to take over the world, we’d likely end up playing at the beach all day, napping, and eating lots of treats – not such a bad gig.
+And frankly, if dogs were being “dominant,” and trying to take over the world, we’d likely end up playing at the beach all day, napping, and eating lots of treats – not such a bad gig.
 As for the sexual nature, sure this is an action that is included in canine copulation, but not for times they just want to play.
 Here are a few training tips on the theory of dog play.

 Dog play has been described as “practicing the four F’s,” developing skills necessary for survival and passing on their genes.
 Hunting for food, finding a mate, avoiding “the enemy” so they can create more of themselves successfully.
 It also has been proposed that engaging in dog play helps with team collaboration, whether it be getting along with dog at the dog park, hanging with humans at home, or performing Search and Rescue activities.

 This list of the four F’s is as follows: